Quietmind Foundation

 Picture

-It has 5 powerful diodes compared to the Cognitolite’s 1100 LEDs and also has a diode that is inserted into one nostril to stimulate the nasal blood vessels.
-Our 13 years of clinical research experience has convinced us that combining neurofeedback and infrared light therapy using the Cognitolite or the Vielight, are worthwhile investments in healing and protecting our brain’s healthy functioning.
+Vielight is a 4 diode headset with a single diode for intranasal NIR PBM stimulation.
+Its 5 powerful diodes are compared to the Cognitolite’s 1100 LEDs and also has a diode that is inserted into one nostril to stimulate the nasal blood vessels.
+QMF’s clinical research experience has convinced us that combining neurofeedback and infrared light therapy using the Cognitolite, QM/Neuronic or the Vielight, are worthwhile investments in healing and protecting our brain’s healthy functioning.

 Have you or someone you know experienced memory loss?